tdunham19/OrbiSeq/README.md

 These workflows take advantage of nf-core [modules](https://nf-co.re/modules) for many of these components and the overall [nf-core](https://nf-co.re/) design philosophy.

-The Illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing) and the [iVar](https://github.com/andersen-lab/ivar?tab=readme-ov-file) package.
+The Illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing).

-The Nanopore workflow takes advantage of the [ViralConsensus](https://github.com/niemasd/ViralConsensus) and [Nanoplot](https://github.com/wdecoster/NanoPlot) tools.
+The Nanopore workflow takes advantage of the [Nanoplot](https://github.com/wdecoster/NanoPlot) tool.

+Both workflows take advantage of the [ViralConsensus](https://github.com/niemasd/ViralConsensus) tool.

 ## Running the Pipeline